ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

 1. In order to turn off the light, you first need to define the light after it is spawned.
 When the **LightTemplate** is spawned, it shows up at the bottom of the Hierarchy.
 In your `else` statement, after the `RotateTo` line, type the following:

-    `local spawnedLight = World.FindObjectByName("LightTemplate")`
+    `local spawnedLight = World.FindObjectByName("Point Light")`

     * `spawnedLight` is the name we are giving to the light we have just spawned.
-    * `World.FindObjectByName("LightTemplate")` tells the script to search through the Hierarchy until it finds the first object named "LightTemplate".
+    * `World.FindObjectByName("Point Light")` tells the script to search through the hierarchy until it finds the first object named "Point Light" which is part of the `LightTemplate` we created.
-    * `"LightTemplate"` is the name of our spawned light.
+    * `"Point Light"` is the name of our spawned light.

 2. Now that you have defined our spawned light, you can tell the script to destroy it when the switch is turned off.
 Under the statement you just wrote, type:

     `spawnedLight:Destroy()`

-    * `spawnedLight` is the variable we just defined representing the LightTemplate spawned when the light switch is turned on.
+    * `spawnedLight` is the variable we just defined representing the Point Light spawned when the light switch is turned on.
     * `Destroy()` is a function used to delete objects from a scene.

     Your `OnSwitchInteraction` function should now look like this:

-    ```lua hl_lines="13 14"
+    ```lua hl_lines="11 12"
     -- Rotate the switch and turn on and off the light
     -- when the player interacts with switchTrigger
     local function OnSwitchInteraction()
-        local isLightOn = not isLightOn

         -- Turning the light on
         if not isLightOn then
             switch:RotateTo(startingRotation + Rotation.New(0, 90, 0), 0.5)
-            World.SpawnAsset(lightTemplate, {position=bulbPosition})
+            World.SpawnAsset(lightTemplate, { position = bulbPosition })
         -- Turning the light off
         else
             switch:RotateTo(startingRotation, 0.5)
-            local spawnedLight = World.FindObjectByName("LightTemplate")
+            local spawnedLight = World.FindObjectByName("Point Light")
             spawnedLight:Destroy()
         end

+        isLightOn = not isLightOn
     end
     ```